This article contains a list of Careers in Demand in Kenya for the year 2023.

 A degree in Architecture takes 7 years in Kenyan Universities.

 The corporate world will never stop demanding for accountants and financial experts.
 The financial sector of every country is usually very important and is constantly in high demand for professionals.
 A lot of experts are found in this profession which ranges from financial managers, Actuary, Accountants, down to statisticians, Economists, etc.

-Financial managers are responsible for overseeing the financial statement of an Organization.
+Financial managers are responsible for overseeing the financial statements of an Organization.
 They produce financial reports, direct investment activities, strategies and plans for long-term financial goals of a company.

 They equally undertake system maintenance and administration functions.
 The nature of the job makes them work alongside with IT department in order to plan, develop and launch strong financial system